 Your deepest insecurities are stealthily influencing your life.

-One of the main reasons for being insecure is covered by what the above-mentioned quote by Steven – we compare our factual flaws with the illusion of utopia.
+One of the main reasons for being insecure is that we compare our worst with others’ best and we allow it to influence our lives.
+We compare our factual flaws with the illusion of utopia.
 Instead of focusing on what is so unique about us, something that makes us who we are, we always look forward to what others have and we don’t.
 We will never stop comparing and never be satisfied with what we have.

 Hence, our insecurities will never be completely erased.
 Nevertheless, one must try to understand and embrace one’s flaws and insecurities and make the best out of it.